int32bit/docker-keystone/README.md

 * `-e MYSQL\_ROOT\_PASSWORD=...`: Defaults to the value of the `MYSQL\_ROOT\_PASSWORD` environment variable from the linked mysql container.
 * `-e MYSQL\_HOST=...`: If you use an external database, specify the address of the database.
 Defautls to "mysql".

 It may takes seconds to do some initial work, you can use `docker logs` to detect the progress.
-Once the Openstck Keystone Service is started, you can check its work as follows:
+Once the Openstck Keystone Service is started, you can verify operation of the Identity service as follows:

 ```
 docker exec -t -i keystone bash